-Oregon State University has been continuously accredited since 1924 and is currently accredited by the Northwest Commission on Colleges and Universities (NWCCU), one of seven regional accrediting bodies recognized by the Council for Higher Education Accreditation.
-OSU submitted the Year Seven Self-Evaluation Report to the NWCCU in February 2019; OSU’s site visit is April 15 – 17, 2019.
+Oregon State University has been continuously accredited since 1924 and is currently accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+OSU submitted the Year Seven Self-Evaluation Report to the NWCCU in February 2019; OSU’s site visit was April 15 – 17, 2019.
+Refer to President Ray's message for a summary and next steps.

 What is accreditation?